gm1wkr/gm1wkr/README.md

 ### HTML5 and CSS3
 [![HTML5][HTML5-pic]][HTML5-url] [![CSS3][CSS3-pic]][CSS3-url]

-I am constantly astounded by how complex these languages have become, especially when accessibility and semantic layout are considered.
+I often feel HTML and CSS are overlooked and not given the respect they deserve, especially when it comes to semantics and accessibility.
 I feel an absolute responsibility to write HTML and CSS that is pragmatic, semantic and accessible and continually challenge myself to improve.
-While not a natural UI/UX guy I absolutely love working on the interface between science and art - between tech and human perceptions.
-I continually strive to understand UI/UX better and improve my HTML5/CSS3 skills.
+I absolutely love working on the interface between tech and human perceptions.
+I aim to make accessability the core of all my front end work and to be a small part of making the web useful, and enjoyable, to everyone no matter how they interact with it.

 ### Python
 [![Python][Python-pic]][Python-url] [![Flask][Flask-pic]][Flask-url] [![Postgres][Postgres-pic]][Postgres-url]

 I enjoy Python immensely!
-I have been writing bad but functional python code as an amateur for a few years, mostly to experiment with sensors and raspberry Pis.
+I have been writing bad but functional python code as an amateur for a few years, mostly to experiment with sensors, raspberry Pis and as a platform to learn about programming.
 CodeClan allowed me to level up these basic skills and introduced me to the delights of OOP.
 I love Python because it can be used to quickly test a prototype or learn something new while still being an exceedingly capable language on the backend and front-end.
 Currently, I am enjoying spending some time learning how to better leverage Python and associated libraries like Flask and Jinja2 templating while introducing myself to PEP8 and the wider Zen of Python.

 ### JavaScript